Dreadrith/DreadScripts/Other/Info_Source/Hammy Follower/HowTo.md

 4. Tell Hammy that he's very cute.
 5. Done!

 Root: Usually the top most object of your Avatar's hierarchy.
-Always the GameObject with the 'Avatar Descriptor' component.
+Always the GameObject with the 'Avatar Descriptor' component.<br>
 GameObject: The names you can click on under the 'Hierarchy' window.
 Each name represents a GameObject.

 Treat Hammy nicely!